 The Barcelona public prosecutor has lodged a complaint against Sitges festival director Angel Sala, accusing him of screening child pornography.
 It is unclear whether the suit has been or will be admitted to court.

 According to Spanish press sources, the Barcelona prosecutor's charge of child pornography relates to two rape scenes, one involving a newborn baby, another a boy of around 11 years of age.
-The baby in question was in fact a doll with legs animated by
+The baby in question was in fact a doll with legs

 The Barcelona prosecutor's move has stirred a wave of protests in Spain.
-Writing in the El Pais, film director David Trueba argued Monday that If we believe that everything shown on a screen is real, Christopher Lee will be arrested one day accused of
+Writing in the El Pais, film director David Trueba argued Monday that If we believe that everything shown on a screen is real, Christopher Lee will be arrested one day

-biting young virgins' jugular veins.
+accused of biting young virgins' jugular veins.

 A Serbian Film played uncut at October's Sitges, stirring a wide range of reactions from critics and nutters.
-The showing moved Spain's Catholic Confederation of Family and Student Parents (Concapa) to lodge a complaint with Barcelona's public
+The showing moved Spain's Catholic Confederation of Family and Student Parents (Concapa) to lodge a complaint with Barcelona's

-prosecutor for minors.
+public prosecutor for minors.